Introduction

 Limit to top 10 results

 This counts incoming relationships instead.
-Our graph is completely symmetrical — every actor is connected to their collaborators in both directions.
+However, our graph is completely symmetrical — every actor is connected to their collaborators in both directions — so the results remain the same.

 However, let’s now rerun degree centrality on our Actor → Movie graph.